SIP Frequently Asked Questions

 Yes, you need a valid fishing license and the SIP permit.

-You can print it out another copy by accessing the DNR Wildlife Resources Division website through the licensing portal "Online Licensing System for Georgia DNR".
+You can reprint another copy of your permit by accessing the DNR Wildlife Resources Division website through the licensing portal "Online Licensing System for Georgia DNR".
 Or, you can go to a Georgia hunting and fishing license vendor, and they’ll do essentially the same thing for you.
 There is no cost to print another copy online or if you visit a license vendor.

 No. We created the SIP permit to collect angler contact information required under federal law so Georgia anglers don’t have to register directly with the federal government and pay a federal registration fee.
 Because of the SIP permit, the National Saltwater Angler Registry no longer applies to anglers in Georgia.
 Forget about it.
 Our program will collect the angler contact information necessary to maintain Georgia’s exemption, but we need your help.
 To keep Georgia exempt from the national registry, it is critical that anglers do their part and register with us if required to do so.
 It’ll only take a minute.

-They can purchase a 1-day saltwater shore license for $5 and will not need a SIP permit.
+They can purchase a 1-day saltwater shore license for $5 and the free SIP permit will automatically be added to their shore license.
 They’ll give their contact information when they buy the license, and we’ll add their name to our database of saltwater anglers.

 No, you do not need a SIP permit.